thorpej/nabu-keyboard-usb/README.md

 * 1 - [PCB-mount DIN-6 jack, CLIFF FC680806 or equivalent](https://www.newark.com/cliff-electronic-components/fc680806/din-audio-video-conn-jack-6pos/dp/99AC9154)
 * 1 - [9V @ 500mA-or-better DC power brick with 5.5mm x 2.1mm barrel connector](https://www.mouser.com/ProductDetail/490-SWI12-9-N-P5)
 * 1 - Micro-USB cable for connecting the adapter to your computer.

+### Assembling the board

+You might have your own favorite way of putting these things together.
+If so, hey, you do you!
+But for those of you who don't, let me recommend a few basic pointers that will help making the going a little easier.
+I'm going to assume that you already know the basics of soldering.

+First, it's best to assemble the lowest-profile components first, increasing the height of the board as you go along.
+With that in mind, here is the order I would recommend:

+1. R1 and Q1 (the parts that sit beneath the Pico)
+2. D1
+3. U1 and U3 (or their sockets)
+4. C1, C2, C3, and C4
+5. R2 (the vertically-mounted resistor next to C3 and C4)
+6. Female pin heders for U2 (the Pico)
+7. J1 and JP1 (the male pin headers)
+8. J3 (the DC barrel jack)
+9. J2 (the DIN-6 jack)

+If you already installed the pin headers into your Pico, or bought the Pico with the pin headers pre-installed (hopefully with the long end of the pins facing downwards), then cool!
+Otherwise, a trick that makes it easy is to place the pin headers into the Pico (with the plastic holder on the bottom of the Pico and she short end of the pins poking through the Pico board) and then press that as a unit into the female headers installed on the adapter board.
+That will hold everything steady while you solder the pin headers to the Pico itself.

+### Programming the Pico with the NABU Keyboard to USB firmware

+Ok, so you've built the board, now you need to get the firmware onto the Pico.
+This is easy!
+There's a small button on the Pico board.
+What you need to do is to hold that button down while you connect the Pico to your computer using the USB cable.
+When you do that, the Pico will appear on your computer as a hard drive with a FAT file system on it named "RPI-RP2" (exactlty how this appears on your computer is left as an exercise to the reader).
+All you need to do is copy the provided **_nabu_usb_keyboard.uf2_** file onto that file system _et viola!_ your Pico is programmed and has now attached itself as a USB HID devies with 1 keyboard interface and 2 game pad interfaces!

+Once you've programmed the Pico, you're all set.
+At this point, I recommend unplugging it from the computer before attaching the 9V power brick and NABU keyboard.
+Once everything is cabled up, plug the Pico back into your computer and enjoy typing on those sweet, sweet ALPS key switches!

+I hope you have fun with your NABU and I hope you enjoy this silly little project of mine!
+If you end up playing with it, I'd love to hear from you!
+You can find me on [Mastodon](https://mastodon.sdf.org/@thorpej) and on [Twitter](https://twitter.com/thorpej) (for as long as it lasts, anyway).